ns96/ML_Project/README.md

-# ML_Project
+# Machine Learning Project
-Project highlighting the use of a neural network for visualizing and predictive analtics
+Project highlighting the use of a neural network and other machine learning techniques for visualizing and predictive analitics